neeharperi/neeharperi.github.io/_pages/about.md

 I am a second year PhD student at the Robotics Institute.
 I'm interested in developing algorithms that can generalize (few-shot and zero-shot learning) with less supervision (self-supervised learning) and (long-tail) data.
 My work uses computer vision and machine learning to improve the robustness and scalability of learning-based perception.
 My current work with the Argo AI Center for Autonomous Vehicle Research focuses on building safe autonomy.

 I am advised by [Deva Ramanan](http://www.cs.cmu.edu/~deva/) at Carnegie Mellon University.
 As an undergraduate at the University of Maryland, I was involved in research under the guidance of [Rama Chellappa](https://engineering.jhu.edu/ece/faculty/rama-chellappa/) and [John Dickerson](http://jpdickerson.com).
-I’ve had the opportunity to work on several projects relating to:
-- Vehicle Re-Identification
-- Traffic Anomaly Detection
-- Defending Against Clean-Label Adversarial Attacks
-- System Design and Data Collection for VR-based Human Subject Research
-- Human-in-the-Loop Learning for Auction Design
-- Cross-Modal Face Synthesis and Verification
-- 3D Object Detection, Tracking, and Forecasting for Autonomous Vehicles

-Get in touch if you'd like to learn more about my work!

 ### Recent News